How to get a divorce in Australia?

 • You're uncertain about your financial obligations or entitlements during and after the process

-• You want to understand what happens to superannuation, debts, and other assets
+• People sometimes wish to learn what generally happens to superannuation, debts, and other assets.

-Getting the divorce process wrong can lead to delays in the court system or procedural issues that extend the timeline.
-Incomplete applications or missing documents often result in the court returning your submission, requiring resubmission and further waiting.
+Procedural errors in the divorce process can be associated with delays in the court system or issues that extend the timeline.
+Incomplete applications or missing documents often result in the court returning a submission, which can require resubmission and further waiting.

 What to consider